wp-plugins/utubevideo-gallery/readme.txt

 = How big of a playlist can I add to an album at a time? =

-Do to script timeouts and such it seems around 80 videos is the limit, but you will have to experiment to find what works best for you.
+Do to programming constraints and such it seems around 80 videos is the limit, but you will have to experiment to find what works best for you.

+= What should I do if my thumbnails are not displaying? =

+If your thumbnails are not displaying or if you are getting a image editor error you can check the "Load Thumbnails from YouTube" in the settings to load thumbnails directly from YouTube.
+However all thumbnails will be rectangular when using this option; square thumbnails will be ignored.

 = What if my Permalink Status is NOT Ok? =

 If your permalink status is not Ok, it means permalinks are not enabled correctly.
 Check to see that you have permalinks turned on for Wordpress and if this does not fix the problem, de-activate and re-activate this plugin.
 It's also possible your the settings for your sites permalink structure are not completely compatible with this plugin.

+= What user permissions are required to use this plugin? =

+A user must be an editor or above in order to manage video galleries and change settings.

 == Screenshots ==

+1. A gallery embedded on a page showing the albums in the gallery
-1. A gallery embedded on a page showing the videos in an album
+2. A gallery embedded on a page showing the videos in an album
-2. A gallery showing a video playing
+3. A gallery showing a video playing
-3. A gallery showing a video playing (chromeless)
+4. A gallery showing a video playing (chromeless)
-4. A listing of videos in the administration panel
+5. A listing of videos in the administration panel

 == Changelog ==

+= 1.7 =

+* Fixed upgrade script bug
+* Admin interface usability improved
+* Fixed a compatibiliy issue with older versions of PHP
+* Made options for changing thumbnail size and padding global, instead of gallery specific
+* Improved layout of thumbnails within galleries
+* Videos now auto switch between http and https based on site
+* Added support for Vimeo
+* Improved localization
+* Added bulk managment options
+* Better error checking
+* Removed HD features for YouTube as YouTube now auto adapts resolution based on player size
+* Updated Magnific Popup to version 0.9.9 (Dimsemenov)
+* And other tweaks and fixes

 = 1.6.2 =